vladmarica/humio-winston/README.md

 const logger = winston.createLogger({
     format: winston.format.simple(),
     transports: [
-        // The only required option is your Humio ingest token new HumioTransport({
+        // The only required option is your Humio ingest token.
+        // apiBaseUrl is optional.
+Use to override default API base URL of https://cloud.humio.com new HumioTransport({
             ingestToken: '<YOUR INGEST TOKEN HERE>'
         }),